 Bacteroides bacteria are a suitable indicator of a waterbody’s bacteriological quality since the bacteria come from the gastrointestinal systems of mammals, they degrade rapidly outside of the body, and technology is available to trace the bacteria back to specific types of animals, including humans and domestic animals.

 Human-specific and bovine-specific Bacteroides bacteria data were compared to the current laboratory reporting limit of 60 gene copies/100 mL for human-specific Bacteroides and 30 gene copies/100 mL for bovine-specific Bacteroides.
 Any measurements above the reporting limit indicate a likelihood that fecal waste material is present and the bacteriological quality of the water has been degraded.
-Human-specific Bacteroides were analyzed with the HuBac genetic marker and the Bovine-specific Bacteroides were analyzed with the BoBac genetic marker following U.S. EPA (2010) Method B. Staff were unable to identify a well-accepted threshold for Bacteroides that relates to public health protection.
-For reporting purposes the median concentrations of human-specific and bovine-specific Bacteroides measured at each location in the mainstem Russian River Watershed and tributaries are shown in Figures 4.4 and 4.5 and listed in Tables 4.4 and 4.5, respectively.
+Human-specific Bacteroides were analyzed with the HuBac genetic marker and the Bovine-specific Bacteroides were analyzed with the BoBac genetic marker following U.S. EPA (2010) Method B. The Technical Report contained in Appendix C references a Bacteroides threshold of 1,000 gene copies/100 mL as moderate evidence and 5,000 gene copies/100 mL as strong evidence of a given fecal waste signal.
+For reporting purposes the median concentrations of human-specific and bovine-specific Bacteroides measured at each location in the mainstem Russian River Watershed and tributaries are shown in Figure 4.4 and listed in Tables 4.4 and 4.5, respectively.
 The HUC-12s generally can be stratified based on the order of magnitude of median Bacteroides concentration with the lowest concentrations (e.g., 10-100 gene copies/100 mL) indicating weak evidence and the highest concentrations (>10,000 gene copies/100 mL) indicating very strong evidence of water quality degradation.
 As a general recommendation, those HUC-12s with the highest median Bacteroides concentrations should be considered for additional monitoring, as necessary.
 High concentrations of human-specific Bacteroides bacteria indicate the presence in the respective HUC-12 of human fecal sources requiring control.
 High concentrations of bovine-specific Bacteroides bacteria indicate the presence in the respective HUC-12 of bovine fecal sources requiring control.
+For the purpose of establishing an Advanced Protection Management Program (APMP) boundary within which to prioritize assessment and correction of substandard (e.g., cess pools), failing and overloaded Onsite Wastewater Treatment systems (OWTS), a threshold of 10,000 gene copies/100 mL using HuBac was applied.

 Assessment of the human-specific Bacteroides bacteria data shows that bacteria from human waste are widespread throughout the Russian River Watershed.
-Human-specific Bacteroides bacteria are present at levels that exceed the current laboratory reporting limit (60 gene copies/100mL for human-specific Bacteroides) in all 17 mainstem locations, and in all but one of the 35 tributary locations sampled by Regional Water Board staff.
-Of the 179 samples collected in these 52 sites, 95% of the samples exceed the analytical reporting limit, meaning that 95% of the samples contain detectable levels of human-source Bacteroides bacteria.
+Human-specific Bacteroides bacteria are present at levels that exceed the current laboratory reporting limit (60 gene copies/100mL for human-specific Bacteroides) in all 18 mainstem locations, and in all but seven of the 20 tributary locations sampled by Regional Water Board staff for the assessment of Bacteroides bacteria.
+Of the 149 samples collected in these 38 sites, 95% of the samples exceed the analytical reporting limit, meaning that 95% of the samples contain detectable levels of human-source Bacteroides bacteria.
 Of the 43 HUC-12 subwatersheds in the Russian River watershed, human-specific Bacteroides bacteria data were collected in 17 of them.
 All HUC-12 median values (e.g., 17 of 17) exceeded 500 gene copies/100 mL.
 15 of 17 HUC-12 median values exceeded 1,000 gene copies/100 mL.
 4 of 17 HUC-12 median values exceeded 10,000 gene copies/100 ml.
 Table 4.4 and Figure 4.4 summarize these results.
+It has been updated to reflect the findings of the 2020 reanalysis.

 Table 4.4 Human-specific Bacteroides in the Russian River